 But the bridge is still a lovely sight.
 The gothic arches rise up and into the air, culminating in a solid block of stone that seems oddly ancient in the city of glass and metal.
 The surrounding steel cables create a pleasing geometric pattern, shifting slowly as one crosses the bridge.
 From the center of the walkway the cables form a kind of receding net, creating a grid that disappears into a vanishing point, much like a Renaissance painting.
 And the view of Manhattan, Brooklyn, and the East River from the bridge is one of the best in the city.
 Considering that it is so iconic, so pleasant, and free, the Brooklyn Bridge is a necessary part of any visit to New York.

 Yet the bridge’s neighbors also deserve mention.
 Slightly east of the Brooklyn Bridge is the Manhattan Bridge, an all-metal suspension bridge that used an innovative design which was to prove highly influential.
-Opened just 26 years after the Brooklyn Bridge, the Manhattan Bridge nevertheless appears almost entirely modern and unremarkable—entirely functional, with no thought given to aesthetics.
+Opened just 26 years after the Brooklyn Bridge, the Manhattan Bridge nevertheless appears modern and unremarkable—wholly functional, with no thought given to aesthetics.
 Unlike on the Brooklyn Bridge, this bridge’s pedestrian platform is separate, off to one side, and situated below the main span, which somewhat limits the view.
-I do, however, enjoy the experience of riding the subway (lines B, D, N, and Q) over the bridge—hearing the hard clack of the tracks and seeing the city through the triangular bars of the bridge.
+I do, however, enjoy the experience of riding the subway (lines B, D, N, and Q) over the bridge—hearing the hard clack of the tracks and seeing the city through the triangular bars.

 Success!
 You're on the list.